 - Understanding the revenue impact is harder than module pricing but easier than all-inclusive.

 - If the customer doesn't understand the value, they will feel like they are overpaying.
-It comes down to communication.
+One of the main things it comes down to is communication.

-Keep in mind that how you package the offering can be used as a competitive tool, as well.
+Keep in mind that how you package your analytics offering can be used as a competitive tool, as well.
 So be sure to take into account your own positioning in the marketplace.
-For example, if your competitors have some level of embedded analytics, customers will likely expect that you deliver that minimum capability at a similar or lower price.
-Another scenario could be that everyone in your industry charges for analytics separately, and in order to stand out in the marketplace, you can decide to bundle your capabilities in an all-inclusive offering.
+For example, if your competitors have some level of embedded analytics, customers will likely expect you to deliver that minimum capability at a similar (or lower) price.
+Another scenario could be that everyone in your industry charges for analytics separately and, to differentiate, you can decide to bundle your capabilities in an all-inclusive offering.

 The future of embedded analytics: Data storytelling

-Data Storytelling is the ability to tell a story with data and to personalize the data seen according to the audience.
+Embedded analytics is constantly evolving, but one of the key trends driving this evolution is Data Storytelling, which is the ability to tell a story with data and to personalize what's being presented to fit the audience.

-The general way of Data visualization, which is the art of telling numbers in a clear and pedagogical way, is not enough anymore.
-Though it allows you to communicate complex figures and information by transforming them into visual objects, it is aimed at the Data and Business Intelligence departments of large companies.
-Today all employees want to know more about the company’s activity, through the data collected every day.
-This is where data storytelling comes in.
+Data visualization, which is understood as the art of illustrating numbers in a clear and pedagogical way, is not sufficient in today's market.
+Though it allows you to communicate complex figures and information by transforming them into visual objects, it is more suited for Data and Business Intelligence departments in large companies.
+Today all employees want (and need) to have greater insight into business activity and operational data.
+This is where the value of data storytelling really shines.

-- Turn your data into action.
+- Turning your data into action.
 With clear and usable data at your disposal, you are able to quickly identify trends and possible strategies for your business.

-- Improve the productivity of your teams.
+- Improving team productivity.
 Data is automatically presented in a simple and interactive way.
-Their time is thus concentrated on tasks with high added value.
+Your teams' time is thus spent more on high-priority, high-value tasks.

-- Find more agility in your decision-making.
-Thanks to a simple and easy-to-use tool in a context where decisions must be made more and more quickly, you reconcile your CIO and the business teams.
+- Finding more agility in your decision-making.
+Thanks to a simple and easy-to-use tool in a context where decisions must be made more and more quickly.